-EILEEN ROCKEFELLER is an author, public speaker, venture philanthropist, and social entrepreneur.
+EILEEN ROCKEFELLER is an author, public speaker, and venture philanthropist.
 Her recently published memoir, Being a Rockefeller, Becoming Myself, details a journey of finding herself amidst one of America’s most storied families.

 Eileen is a pioneer in catalyzing the fields of mind/body health and social & emotional learning.
 In 1983 she founded the Institute for the Advancement of Health to further scientific understanding of mind/body interactions in health and disease.
 In 1994 she co-founded the Collaborative for Academic, Social and Emotional Learning (CASEL) with Daniel Goleman, author of Emotional Intelligence, to promote social and emotional learning in schools from K-12th grade.

 In 2000, Eileen became the founding chair of Rockefeller Philanthropy Advisors, now the largest philanthropic advisory service in the world.
-She is co-chair of her family’s generational association, and has led discussions around the philanthropic values that have helped to keep the Rockefeller family together for seven generations.
+She has served as co-chair of her family’s generational association, and has led discussions around the philanthropic values that have helped to keep the Rockefeller family together for seven generations.

 Eileen received her BA in geography from Middlebury College in 1974 and her MA from Lesley College in 1976.
 She and her husband have two grown sons and live on an organic farm in Vermont.